aponce6/Diversity-in-Cornell-Economics.github.io/pages/events.md

 <li>Joy Wu</li>
 <li>Adeline Yeh</li>
 <br/>
-<strong>Funded by a grant from the President's Council of Cornell Women (PCCW); Johnson College of Business Office of Diversity and Inclusion; and the Health Institute on Health Economics, Health Behaviors, and Disparities (IHEHBD)</strong>
+<strong>Funded by a grant from the President's Council of Cornell Women (PCCW); the Johnson College of Business Office of Diversity and Inclusion; and the Health Institute on Health Economics, Health Behaviors, and Disparities (IHEHBD)</strong>
 <br/>
 <br/>
 <br/>